 Author Charis Cotter

 This limited edition archive that is signed and numbered and contains over 800 images of art and crafts, sketches, drawings and paintings by the influential artist Florence McGillivray.
 The coffee table style volume also contains biographical and professional information as well as exhibition histories.
 The limited edition print run was only 500 copies.
 Get your copy while supplies last.
+Click on the BOOK chapter in the menu bar above for Pay Pal order forms.

-There are less than 100 copies left of this limited edition book to get your copy you can order it from the book chapter in the menu on this website through Paypal, or contact Bill Allen directly email@example.com then using E-Transfer to pay for the book ( $95.00 plus $ 20.00 shipping.
-The book is not longer available from online retailers.
+There are less than 100 copies left of this limited edition book to get your copy you can order it from the book chapter in the menu on this website through Paypal, or contact Bill Allen directly firstname.lastname@example.org then using E-Transfer to pay for the book ( $95.00 plus $ 20.00 shipping.
+The book is no longer available from online retailers.

 This gorgeous book, a well-designed, captivating and comprehensive collection of works about an important Ontario Artist.
 Author Allen has spent many painstaking years in taking and compiling of these hundreds of photographs, and the result is a definitive presentation of the work of a prolific and influential artist whose work has been widely recognized in galleries and private collections and certainly deserves to be celebrated in this manner.